YunoHost/doc/pages/01.administrate/04.learn/06.apps/02.apps/app_radicale.md

 - Exemple: https://example.org/radicale/me/AddressBook.vcf/

 ### Create a new schedule or a new address book
-Create a new schedule or a new address book is very simple with radical, just go there!
-Radical create all new calendar or notebook to nonexistent addresses if you try to access it.
+Create a new schedule or a new address book is very simple with Radicale, just go there!
+Radicale creates all new calendar or notebook to nonexistent addresses if you try to access it.
 So just log on (as before) to a calendar or a nonexistent address book to create it.
 This can be done simply with a browser, to appear in a collection already connected to a client.